alvr-org/ALVR/wiki/Installation-guide.md

 You can skip the ALVR Dashboard and open ALVR automatically together with SteamVR.
 Open ALVR, go to the `Installation` tab and click on `Register ALVR driver`.

-### Use a browser different than Chrome

-ALVR requires a Chromium based browser to correctly display the dashboard.
-Chrome and Edge work out of the box, but Edge has a few bugs that make ALVR behave weirdly.
-If you want to use other Chromium based browsers like Brave or Vivaldi you have to add an environment variable `ALCRO_BROWSER_PATH` pointing to the path of the browser executable (for example `C:\Program Files\Vivaldi\Application\vivaldi.exe`).
-Unfortunately Firefox is not supported.

 ### Connect headset and PC via a USB Cable

 Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/Using-ALVR-through-a-USB-connection).

 ## Linux

-Unless you are using a nightly version, make sure all audio streaming options are disabled.

 ### Arch Linux

 * Install `rustup` and a rust toolchain, if you don't have it: <https://wiki.archlinux.org/title/Rust#Arch_Linux_package>.
 * Install [alvr](https://aur.archlinux.org/packages/alvr)<sup>AUR</sup> (recommended), or [alvr-git](https://aur.archlinux.org/packages/alvr-git)<sup>AUR</sup>
 * Install SteamVR, **launch it once** then close it.
-* Run `alvr_launcher` or ALVR from your DE's application launcher.
+* Run `alvr_dashboard` or ALVR from your DE's application launcher.

-### Semi-automatic arch distrobox guidance
+### Semi-automatic Arch Linux distrobox guidance

 Notes:

-* This is generally recommended way to install ALVR if you're not on arch linux, and can practically work on any distribution.
-You can of course use it in case you have issues installing it on Arch Linux.
+* This is generally recommended way to install ALVR on non-arch distributions and can practically work on any distribution.
+You can of course use it in case you have issues installing or using ALVR even on Arch Linux.

 * Guide also contains fixes, tweaks, additional software like desktop overlay to help you run with steamvr better and workaround it's issues.